Your search did not match any results.

 Security controls can be customized with in-line monitoring and blocking on some databases and monitoring only on other databases.
 The multi-stage Database Firewall can be deployed in-line as a database proxy server, or out-of-band in network sniffing mode, or with a host-based agent that relays network activity back to the firewall for analysis and recording.
 Delivered as a pre-configured software appliance that can be deployed on Linux-compatible hardware of choice, a single Audit Vault Server can consolidate audit data and firewall events from thousands of databases.
+It is also available from the Oracle Cloud Marketplace and can be deployed in an Oracle Cloud Infrastructure tenancy within minutes.
 Both Audit Vault Server and the Database Firewall can be configured in a High Availability mode for fault tolerance.